TeamRizu/outfox-wiki/translation.md

 ### Starting a translation

 To start our work, create a new file for your language(-COUNTRY, if needed) and don't forget to use the .ini extension.
-You can do this on Notepad with no problem but I would recommended using an actual editor like Notepad++.
+You can do this on Notepad with no problem but it's recommended to use a editor like Visual Studio Code or Notepad++.

 Now open en.ini and your new language file, then copy all the content from en.ini to your language file.
 You can close en.ini now.